Topshelf/Topshelf/doc/source/configuration/quickstart.rst

 Now for the play by play.
 """""""""""""""""""""""""""""""""""
 #.
-Here we are setting up the host using the HostFactory.Run  the runner.
-We open up a new lambda where the ‘x’ in this case exposes all of the host level configuration.
+Here we are setting up the host using the `HostFactory.Run`  the runner.
+We open up a new lambda where the `x` in this case exposes all of the host level configuration.
 Using this approach the command arguments are extracted from environment variables.
 We also capture the return code of the service - which we return on line 11.
 #.
-Here we are telling Topshelf that there is a service of type ‘TownCrier”.
-The lambda that gets opened here is exposing the service configuration options through the ‘s’ parameter.
+Here we are telling Topshelf that there is a service of type `TownCrier`.
+The lambda that gets opened here is exposing the service configuration options through the `s` parameter.
 #.
 This tells Topshelf how to build an instance of the service.
-Currently we are just going to ‘new it up’ but we could just as easily pull it from an IoC container with some code that would look something like ‘container.GetInstance<TownCrier>()’
+Currently we are just going to ‘new it up’ but we could just as easily pull it from an IoC container with some code that would look something like `container.GetInstance<TownCrier>()`
 #.
 How does Topshelf start the service
 #.
 How does Topshelf stop the service
 #.
 Here we are setting up the ‘run as’ and have selected the ‘local system’.
-We can also set up from the command line
-   Interactively with a win from type prompt and we can also just pass in some username/password as string arguments
+We can also set up from the command line interactively with a win from type prompt and we can also just pass in some username/password as string arguments
 #.
 Here we are setting up the description for the winservice to be use in the windows service monitor
 #.
 Here we are setting up the display name for the winservice to be use in the windows service monitor
 #.
 Here we are setting up the service name for the winservice to be use in the windows service monitor